bsc-s2/pykit/logutil/README.md

     It can be an alias name(like `time`) that can be used in `logutil.get_datefmt()`.
     By default it is `None`.

+-   `level`:
+    is the log level.
+    It can be int value such as `logging.DEBUG` or string such as `DEBUG`.
+    By default it is the logger's level.

 **return**:
 the `logger` argument.